nf-core/ampliseq/docs/output.md

   * ASV IDs with taxonomic classification in an interactive table that can be viewed in your web browser

 ## Exclude taxa
 Removes unwanted taxa in DADA2 output sequences and abundance tables by taxonomic classification.
-Unwanted taxa are often off-targets generated in PCR with primers that are not perfectely specific for the target DNA.
-For example, PCR with commonly used primers is also amplifying mitrochindrial or chloroplast rRNA genes and therefore lead to non-bacteria products.
+Unwanted taxa are often off-targets generated in PCR with primers that are not perfectly specific for the target DNA.
+For example, PCR with commonly used primers also amplifyies mitrochindrial or chloroplast rRNA genes and therefore leads to non-bacteria products.
 These mitrochondria or chloroplast amplicons are removed in this step.

 All following analysis is based on these filtered tables.